Medically reviewed by Drugs.com. Last updated on Mar 24, 2023.

 - Surgery.
 In general, weight-loss surgery (called bariatric surgery) may be considered if your BMI is 40 or greater, or your BMI is 30-35 or greater and you have at least one medical condition directly related to obesity.
 In addition, you must have participated in a structured weight loss program without success.

-The more common types of surgical procedures include:
+Types of surgical procedures include:

 - Gastroplasty – also known as stomach stapling.
 A surgeon creates a small pouch in the stomach that allows only limited amounts of food to be eaten at one time.